DanielNoord/pydocstringformatter/README.md

 **PEP 257: _The closing quotes are on the same line as the opening quotes_**

-For consistency this rule also gets applied to multi-line docstrings
+For consistency this rule also gets applied to multi-line docstrings.

 ```python
 # Bad